Trail FAQs

 Can I use this system outside?

-All the textual content appearing in Trail is directly editable through TrailBuilder, meaning Trail can be authored in any language.
-A multilingual extension to Trail is planned.
+All the text appearing in TRAIL is directly editable through BUILDER, meaning content can be authored in any language.

-For maximum reliability, Trail currently uses hardwired ethernet connections to each station.
-That said, a Wifi-enabled version of Trail could be configured if the installation demands.
+For maximum reliability, we recommend TRAIL use hardwired ethernet connections to each station.
+That said, a Wifi-enabled version could be configured if the installation demands.

-Does Trail work with iPods or other hand-held devices?
+Does TRAIL work with mobile phones or other hand-held devices?

 How much do the RFID cards cost?

-The cost of the installed system depends heavily on the number of desired screens and associated readers, the degree of software customization required, and other factors such as content development needs, operational staff and curator-training requirements, web-site integration, etc. As a point of reference, a minimal Trail installation is upwards of US $150k plus a $10k annual service agreement.
+The cost of the installed system depends heavily on the number of desired screens and associated readers, the degree of software customization required, and other factors such as content development needs, operational staff and curator-training requirements, web-site integration, etc. As a point of reference, a minimal TRAIL installation is US $100k plus a $10k annual service agreement.
 This is commensurate with the scope of the experience and reflects the amount of effort that EDM dedicates to each installation.

 What happens if an activity stops working while a school group is using the system?